-C. LOT IMPROVEMENT
+LOT IMPROVEMENT

 A division or redivision of land wherein lot area is shifted from one parcel to another so to improve the shape or dimension of each.
+Lot Improvements which do not create new lots shall not be considered subdivisions.
 Also known as a "lot line adjustment."
 See § 125-18 for further clarification.